microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure/readme.md

-# Module 1 Activities - Introduction to Azure SQL
+# Module 2 Activities - Deploy and Configure

-These represent demos and examples you can run that accompany Module 1.
-See [Module 1](../01-IntroToAzureSQL.md) for details on how to use the files in this module.
+These represent demos and examples you can run that accompany Module 2.
+See [Module 2](../02-DeployAndConfigure.md) for details on how to use the files in this module.

 ## verifydeployment